 Advice and Information – With a focus on welfare benefits and disability rights.

 Community Cafe – The Washington Room, named after our founder, serving healthy, home-cooked food at competitive prices.

-Shopmobility – Situated at Kaleyards car park off Frodsham Street, offering daily hire of mobility scooters and wheelchairs enabling access to Chester city centre shops and facilities (as well as the sale, servicing and repair of mobility equipment and independent living aids)
+Shopmobility – Situated in Chester and Ellesmere Port, offering daily hire of mobility scooters and wheelchairs enabling access to city centre shops and facilities (as well as the sale, servicing and repair of mobility equipment and independent living aids).